FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 You may already have an IBM Cloud account and may even have a namespace in the IBM Container Registry (ICR).
 However, in this lab **you will not be using your own IBM Cloud account or your own ICR namespace**.
 You will be using an IBM Cloud account that has been automatically generated for you for this excercise.
 The lab environment will _not_ have access to any resources within your personal IBM Cloud account, including ICR namespaces and images.

 # Verify the environment and command line tools
-1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`. **If the terminal is already opened, please skip this step.**
+1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
+>> **Note:If the terminal is already opened, please skip this step.**

 <img src="images/env&cmdlinetools_1.png" width='800'> <br>